Skip to Content

 Hedge Apple 101

-For those who have never seen one before, hedge apples are typically yellowish-green and grow to about the size of a softball.
+For those who have never heard or seen one before, hedge apples are typically yellowish-green and grow to about the size of a softball.

-What makes these fruits truly stand out, however, is the “hedge” shape it takes on.
+What makes these fruits truly stand out, however, is the “hedge” shape they take on.
 Instead of a single round, smooth fruit, a hedge apple has interconnecting patterns of indentations along the exterior.

-This immediately distinguishes them from ordinary apples or, indeed, most fruits you’re likely to see along the Mississippi.
+This immediately distinguishes them from ordinary apples and most fruits you’re likely to see along the Mississippi.

 Are Hedge Apples Poisonous?